zarkone/ring-redis-session/README.md

 What is it?
 -----------

-`clj-redis-session` uses redis as a Clojure/Ring's HTTP session storage engine.
+`ring-redis-session` uses redis as a Clojure/Ring's HTTP session storage engine.
 What makes it different is its support for hierarchical data, actually any `*print-str*`able clojure data types.